wisdomch15/wisdomch15.github.io/packetsniffing.md

 I started capturing and generated some HTTP traffic by visiting 'http://testphp.vulnweb.com'.

 Step 3:\
-I applied th efilter 'HTTP' to only show HTTP traffic.
+I applied the filter 'HTTP' to only show HTTP traffic.

 Step 4:\
 I followed a TCP stream to see the full HTTP request and response.